gijswijs/gijswijs.github.io/_src/posts/debugging-lnd.md

 debuglevel=debug
 ```

+What this configuration does is running LND with (completely unsafe) development settings, using the btcd Docker container as the back-end.

 You would have to change `btcd.rpcert` to the path to the `rpc.cert` file in your Simverse workspace and you would probably have to change the `btcd.rpchost` as well.
-The `default_btcd1` host is *not* automatically added to your host file so either you have to add it to your host file or you have to replace it with an IP address.
+The `default_btcd1` host pointing to your btcd Docker container is *not* automatically added to your host file so either you have to add it to your host file or you have to replace it with an IP address.
 You can find the IP address of the btcd1 docker container of your Simverse cluster, by using the `list_docker_ips` command that ships with Simverse.
 (I told you that tool was amazing).
 An alternative solution is to run this [extra docker container](https://github.com/dvddarias/docker-hoster) that automatically updates entries in your hostfile.

 ## Installing Delve